 PROTESTS

 Protests may be filed based on eligibility or rules interpretations.
 Official’s judgement, decisions, or official’s accuracy will not be considered.
 To protest a participant’s eligibility or rules interpretation the team captain must immediately bring the issue to the attention of the official on their field/court.
-All protests must happen before the next live ball/play.
+All rules protests must happen before the next live ball/play.
 Notifying the official or supervisor after one or more plays have passed does not constitute a valid protest.

 Rule Interpretation Protests will happen in the following order.